 The European Union General Data Protection Regulation (GDPR) defines data breaches as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored, or otherwise processed.”

 Data breaches are practically the new epidemic.
-In the United States alone, the total number of data breaches closed at 1001 cases in 2020.
+In the United States alone, the total number of data breaches reached 1001 cases in 2020.
 Hackers use the stolen information to gain further unauthorized access to accounts, run ransomware attacks, steal money, or simply sell the data on the black market.

 The only good thing to come out of these huge numbers is that businesses and governments are now finally taking digital security seriously, where they’re researching and investing in a more robust digital infrastructure and implementing more security improvements.